 As a teaching artist in the Austin community, I offer workshops and series in various creative writing and cultural arts genres for youth and adults.

-Current scheduled workshops: Reconnecting to the Body: Writing and Reflection on Beauty, Pain, and Healing (an online workshop hosted by the Writing Barn, Austin TX on March 27th from 7-9pm.
+Reconnecting to the Body: Writing and Reflection on Beauty, Pain, and Healing (an 3-week online workshop hosted by the Writing Barn, Austin TX on Wednesdays, September 4, 11, and 18th from 7-9pm

 If you would like to book me to lead one of the following workshops, please go to the contact page and fill out the information.
 I will generally get back to you within the week.
 I am also happy to create a workshop curated for your organization’s needs.